paleobiologycitationhelper/ghost-citations/wogelius-2013/index.md

+# Citation Correction: Wogelius and Manning, 2013

+> **Frequently searched citation:**
-# Citation Correction: Wogelius, R.A., and Manning, P.L., 2013. *New insights into the preservation of melanin and pigment chemistry in fossil feathers.* Scientific Reports, 3, p.4059.
+> "Wogelius, R.A., and Manning, P.L., 2013.
+New insights into the preservation of melanin and pigment chemistry in fossil feathers.
+Scientific Reports, 3, p.4059."

-## Referenced Citation:
+## Incorrectly Cited Or Referenced:
 **Wogelius, R.A., and Manning, P.L., 2013.**
 *New insights into the preservation of melanin and pigment chemistry in fossil feathers.*
 *Scientific Reports*, 3, p.4059.

-## Note:
+## Notes:
 This popular citation does not correspond to any known publication.
 No article with this title and author list exists in *Scientific Reports* or any other academic journal.
 Searches in academic databases yield no results for this citation.

 ## Intended Citation: